FREQUENTLY ASKED QUESTIONS:

 If an IAR terminates their registration and then seeks to re-register 23 months later with a different IA, is there a policy with respect to how the IAR CE requirements should be addressed?
 Does the individual need to make up missed CE credits?

 Yes.
-To re-register during the two-year exam window, the IAR would need to complete any missed CE.
+To re-register the IAR would need to complete any missed CE.
 For instance, if the IAR leaves the industry in December 2022 without completing the 12 credits of CE for 2022, and then attempts to re-enter in 2024, the IAR would need to complete (before becoming registered) 12 credits for 2022 and 12 credits for 2023.
 The 12 credits for 2024 would be due by December 31, 2024.
-The CE for 2022 and 2023 need not be completed within those years but can be done on a catch-up basis in 2024.

-Alternatively, the IAR can re-take and pass the Series 65 or 66 in lieu of completing the missing CE.
+Alternatively, the IAR can re-take and pass the Series 65 in lieu of completing the missing CE.

 Does an IAR need to make up missed CE credits?

 Yes.
-Courses completed in the current year will apply to the current year and the past year if there is a deficiency to be resolved.
-Completed IAR CE credits completed in any year will first be applied to the previous year, if the IAR did not complete the previous year’s requirement, and then to the current year’s requirement.
+Courses completed in the current year will first apply to the past year if there is a deficiency to be resolved, and then to the current year’s requirement.

 Can instructors who are also IARs receive CE credits for the courses that they teach?